bitpay/cordova-plugin-qrscanner/readme.md

 ### Privacy Lights

 Most devices now include a hardware-level "privacy light", which is enabled when the camera is being used.
-To prevent this light from being "always on" when the app is running, the browser platform disables/enables use of the camera with the `hide` and `show` methods.
+To prevent this light from being "always on" when the app is running, the browser platform disables/enables use of the camera with the `hide`, `show`, `pausePreview`, and `resumePreview` methods.
 If your implementation works well on a mobile platform, you'll find that this addition provides a great head start for a solid `browser` implementation.

+For this same reason, scanning requires the video preview to be active, and the `pausePreview` method will also pause scanning on the browser platform.
+(Calling `resumePreview` will continue the scan.)

 ### Camera Selection